Salina Galea'i

 Operations & relations manager

-Salina is exploring the future of care, especially for those overlooked or displaced, through food, storytelling, and memory
+Salina is building a new vision of care, especially for those overlooked or displaced, through food, storytelling, and memory.

 SOCIAL FUTURES